 available for the entire assay and for each individual run.
 When you view the QC report for the entire assay, you see red highlighting for all

-out-of-range values detected using guide sets, not just the ones for a particular analyte (as in the step above).
-Red highlighting does not appear for any value whose QC flag has been manually inactivated (see the step above).
+out-of-range values detected using guide sets, not just the ones for a particular analyte (as in the steps above

-Here, we view the QC report for the entire assay, then filter down to see the results for just one analyte
+Here, we view the QC report for the entire assay, then filter down to see the results matching the selections we made above

 - Observe a grid that looks like this one in the interactive example.

 - Filter the grid so you see only the rows associated with the same analyte/isotype/conjugate combination that was associated with guide sets in earlier steps.
 Our example data only has one isotype and conjugate, so further filtering to those selections is unnecessary here:

 - Click the Analyte column header.

 - Choose Filter.